 1Prior to fiscal year 2000, HDPL did not prepare a Comprehensive Annual Financial Report, therefore, this information is not readily available.

 2The Paseo Verde Library was completed and opened at the beginning of fiscal year 2003.

-3The outreach department was established in the beginning of fiscal year 2006 with the purchase of a bookmobile.
+3The Outreach Department was established in fiscal year 2006 with the purchase of a bookmobile.

 Library Materials and Circulation Summary Last Ten Fiscal Years